-Lesson 1
+Lesson 1 Perspective Lesson 1:

-Perspective Lesson 1:
+Zero-Point Perspective: How to show depth and recreate it on paper Tools needed:

-Zero-Point Perspective: How to show depth and recreate it on paper
+- One background of "Hills" per student - One set of trees of different sizes, cut out and ready for gluing - Gluesticks or glue - Pencils, Colored Pencils, Crayons, ect. (optional) - (Optional) Access to a window which can see quite a distance away-enough distance that something large (a car or a tree) can look small enough to "pick up" with your hand.

-Tools needed:
+NOTE: This is an exercise which benefits from printing the exercise pages ahead of time, and then printing and cutting out the trees before class starts.
+Goal: For the students to understand depth: how to see it in real life, and how to re-create it in paintings.
+Vocabulary includes Perspective, Height, Width, Depth, Overlap, and Picture Plane <IF you have access to a window, take them to it, and let them look out.
+Outside will work too, but we are introducing the words "Picture Plane", which is similar to a window pane.> Tutor: Ever look out the window and see how some things which are closer to the window look bigger than similar things which are farther away?
+If a tree is near a window, it is very tall, but another tree, far away, can look smaller, or even tiny? <Depending on what you see through the window, have the students use their fingers to measure how big or small something is.
+For example, last year, we were overlooking the parking lot for class.
+I had the kids use their hands to "measure" how big an item is.
+A tree that's far away might fit between their thumb and forefinger-even though we know it's much taller than us if we were standing next to it.
+Alternatively, see if a parent or yourself walks to one end of a hall while the students stay at the other.
+Can they measure that person?
+Have they shrunk in real life, or they just appear smaller because they are far away?
+If none of these things is possible, use the train photo and ask the children if the train cars are really getting smaller as the train rolls by, or do they APPEAR smaller because they are farther away? >

-- One background of "Hills" per student - One set of trees of different sizes, cut out and ready for gluing - Gluesticks or glue - Pencils, Colored Pencils, Crayons, ect. (optional) Goal: For the students to understand depth: how to see it in real life, and how to re-create it in paintings.
-Vocabulary includes Perspective, Height, Width, Depth, Overlap, and Picture Plane Tutor: Ever look out the window and see how some things which are closer to the window look bigger than similar things which are farther away?
-If a tree is near a window, it is very tall, but another tree, far away, can look smaller, or even tiny? <If you have access to a window, use it to illustrate> Tutor: Why is that?
+Lesson 1 Tutor: Why is that?